 Neuroscience have proved that visual materials leave a strong mark in our memory due to the intensity of the message received.
 This means that we have to make sure that the picture has a real impact and is relevant regarding the message to convey.
 If it does not emotionally affect us, it will vanish faster from our memory.
 However, if the picture is wisely chosen, all the characteristics described above make it a great learning medium because the information showed will be retained in our mind over the long term.

 Is visual intelligence a myth?

-There is a tenacious myth in learning about the different memory types: visual, auditory and kinesthetic.
+There is a tenacious myth in learning about the different memory types: visual, auditory, and kinesthetic.
 We have explained the impact of pictures on the human mind and its role to retain information, but are these benefits more significant for individuals whose brain is particularly receptive to visual content?

 Recent experiments have been carried out to confirm this hypothesis that people have their own learning style to better retain information.
-While each person usually has a preference between the three media, the study could not prove a real correlation between the learning style chosen by a learner and his success acquiring knowledge.
+While each person ususally has a preference between the three media, the study could not prove a real correlation between the learning style chosen by a learner and his success acquiring knowledge.